kishb123/kishb123/README.md

 -->

 - 🔭 I’m currently working in Los Angeles, participating in the RIPS UCLA program and working with AMD
-- 🎓 Studying applied mathematics, statistics, and computer science
+- 🎓 Studying mathematics, statistics, and computer science
 - 🌱 I’m enthusiastic about data science, machine learning, and deep learning
 - 🔬 Excited about the interface between industry and research
 - 🛫 Love to travel to new and diverse places